Why STEM advocacy?

-SCWIST has been invited several times to the Canadian Government’s House of Commons Standing Committee on the Status of Women (SWC) to provide expert testimony on:
+We’ve had the privilege of being asked numerous times to provide expert testimony at the Canadian Government’s House of Commons Standing Committee on the Status of Women to share our expertise and provide recommendations on:

 - Key recommendations to advance women in leadership (November 2014)